loquemedalagana/shopping-mall-clone/README.md

 ### Business logics

 - All component files in `src/containers` directory are for connecting business logics to UI components.
+- All input control hooks are in `src/hooks`: search and add to cart based on options.

 <hr />

 ### Retrospection

 It is the first time for me to apply TDD, although I already had experiences of testing.
+The main advantage of TDD is reducing the mistakes, whereas the main disadvantage of this method is taking too much time.